-Instructor Dr. Barnali Dixon Teaching Assistant: Kyle Flanagan (Grader) Office PRW 118 N PRW 118N E-mail bdixon@usf.edu flanagank@usf.edu Phone 873-4025 Fax 873-4752 Office Hours Email: anytime Email: anytime Or By appointment: send an email to set up Or By appointment: send an email to set up time time NOTE: For ArcGIS Software Installation related matters and the software glitches etc please contact Matt Spetka ( mmspetka@usf.edu ) and cc me cc me ( bdixon@usf.edu ).
+Instructor Dr. Barnali Dixon Teaching Assistant: Kyle Flanagan (Grader) Office PRW 118 N PRW 118N E-mail bdixon@usf.edu flanagank@usf.edu Phone 873-4025 Fax 873-4752 Office Hours 11:00-12:00 Wednesday online Email: anytime Email: anytime Or By appointment: send an email to set up time Or By appointment: send an email to set up time NOTE: For ArcGIS Software Installation related matters and the software glitches etc please contact Matt Spetka (mmspetka@usf.edu) and cc me cc me (bdixon@usf.edu).
 This will ensure more prompt and expedite response.
-Matt will be available on Wednesdays digitally: 11AM -1:00 PM - please send him an email for an appointment should you need to see him some other day
+Matt will be available on Wednesdays (online): 11AM -1:00 PM - please send him an email for an appointment should you need to see him some other day